-Local champions should be identified from each discipline (surgery, anesthesiology, nursing) to lead implementation and address discipline specific issues, and concerns.
-It is also critical to identify a champion in hospital administration to get institutional buy-in and help to secure resources for the pathway.19

-Pre-set orders should be used as part of ERAS pathways.
+- Local champions should be identified from each discipline (surgery, anesthesiology, nursing) to lead implementation and address discipline specific issues, and concerns.
+It is also critical to identify a champion in hospital administration to get institutional buy-in and help to secure resources for the pathway.9 - 2.
+Pre-set orders should be used as part of ERAS pathways. - 3.
 Implementation success requires assessment of adherence to ERAS processes, through ongoing process and outcome measurement.
-This may require utilizing a database, and risk adjustment for various procedures and patient populations.
+This may require utilizing a database, and risk adjustment for various procedures and patient populations. - 4.
 Patients and caregivers/families are engaged as active partners in their care.
-As such, a pre-admission discussion of milestones, discharge criteria and the patient's role in the recovery process should take place with the patient and/or family prior to surgery.
-This discussion should begin in the surgeon's office and continue in the pre-admission unit by a trained health practitioner (e.g. nurse, physiotherapist) or an anesthesiologist, depending on patient factors and the complexity of the proposed surgery.

-Patient and family education should be presented using a variety of formats and delivery styles, including:

-- Printed material (booklets, pictograms);

-- · Individual and group counselling;

-- · Webinars; and/or videos

-- Apps/software (tablet, phone, or computer)

-All health care providers involved in the care of THA and TKA patients should be familiar with the ERC clinical pathway for THA and TKA.
+As such, a preadmission discussion of milestones, discharge criteria and the patient's role in the recovery process should take place with the patient and/or family prior to surgery.
+This discussion should begin in the surgeon's office and continue in the pre-admission unit by a trained health practitioner (e.g. nurse, physiotherapist) or an anesthesiologist, depending on patient factors and the complexity of the proposed surgery. - 5.
+Patient and family education should be presented using a variety of formats and delivery styles, including: - Printed material (booklets, pictograms); - Individual and group counselling; - Webinars; and/or videos - Apps/software (tablet, phone, or computer) - 6.
+All healthcare providers involved in the care of THA and TKA patients should be familiar with the ERC clinical pathway for THA and TKA.

-ERC Clinical Pathway for Inpatient and Outpatient Hip and Knee Arthroplasty

-Phase 1.
-Patient and Family Engagement

-Phase 2.
-Patient Optimization

-Phase 3.
-Preoperative

-Phase 4.
-Intraoperative

-Phase 5.
-Postoperative

-Phase 6.
-Discharge

-Engaging Patients in their Care^{P1-11}
+Engaging Patients in their CareP1-11